aVadeleau/English-detector/README.md

 >- Italian
 >- Esperanto

-> The corpus chosen is the Universal Declaration of the Human Rights ( I chose this corpus because it's translated in many languages so it's very useful for this project)
+> The corpus chosen is the Universal Declaration of the Human Rights ( I chose this corpus because it is translated in many languages)

 > The result of this is a confusion matrix, the precision value, the recall value and the accuracy value of this.